thadryanjs/Portfolio/README.md

 ### The National Survivor Financial Security Policy Map and Scorecard

-My first foray into "hacktivism" involved working on [this webap](https://mapandscorecard.freefrom.org/).
+My first foray into "hacktivism" involved working on [this web app](https://mapandscorecard.freefrom.org/).

 ### A case study of silent data corruption in an RNA-Seq experiment: Don't get buRned by factors